arialpew/dufl/README.md

 _([npx](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b) comes with npm 5.2+ and higher)_

-**Warning :** we highly discourage to use global installation, instead you should prefer "npx".
+**Warning :** we highly discourage to use global installation, instead you should prefer `npx`.

 It will create a directory [project-name] in the current folder.

-When you make new package with "dufl-scaffold", you will be prompted for :
+When you make new package with `dufl-scaffold`, you will be prompted for :

 - **Package name :** choose a NPM package name (example : @organization/project, project, organization-project, my-long-project, ...).

 - **Package type :** this determine which platform and project type you will make (Node.js application or library ?
 React.js application or library ?).

-**Note :** We use package.json "dufl" key to determine which platform is targeted.
+**Note :** We use package.json `dufl` key to determine which platform is targeted.
 Don't be surprised if you notice this new key.

 ```js
 {